zerodev2/zero/README.md

 --------------

 [ZERO](https://github.com/zerodev2/zero) is a [cryptocurrency](https://en.wikipedia.org/wiki/Cryptocurrency) with advanced privacy features.
 It is a fork of Zcash that is a fork of Bitcoin.
-The ZERO client spftware downloads and stores the entire history of ZERO transactions; depending on the speed of your computer and network connection, the synchronization process could take a day or more once the blockchain has reached a significant size.
+The ZERO client software downloads and stores the entire history of ZERO transactions; depending on the speed of your computer and network connection, the synchronization process could take a day or more once the blockchain has reached a significant size.
 [ZERO](https://github.com/zerodev2/zero) supports two kinds of addresses: